comphilip/koreader-wiki/install/Installation-on-Kindle-devices.md

 ### via KPV Booklet
 Just open any book from the native system, all files except for mobi and txt will be opened with KOReader.
 ### via KUAL
 After installing KOReader, you will see related entries in the KUAL menu.
 Just tap on it :).
 The **(no framework)** variants will kill the native GUI first, and restart it once you've quit KOReader (the goal being to gain some more free RAM).
+Note that said variant may not be completely functional on some model/FW combinations.
+It's mostly aimed at older devices.

 NOTE: After a firmware update, you will most likely have to reinstall some stuff.
 Of particular importance to KOReader: KPVBooklet if you're using it, and [MKK](http://www.mobileread.com/forums/showthread.php?t=233932) if you're using [KUAL](http://www.mobileread.com/forums/showthread.php?t=203326).

+NOTE: On some recent FW versions, KPVBooklet may be non-functional.
+You may also need a tweaked version of KUAL.
+Again, check MobileRead's Kindle Dev forum.

+**IMPORTANT NOTE:** Switching your device to USBMS mode (by plugging it to a computer over USB) while KOReader is *entirely unsupported*, and will crash in fun and interesting ways.
+If you need to charge your device while KOReader is running, either do it with a charger, or switch your device to USBNet mode first.